 A fuel break is an area where coniferous trees (trees with needles) and woody debris on the forest floor are removed.
 This helps to slow the speed of an approaching wildfire, and provides time to evacuate the population if required or defend the community.

 FireSmart Demonstration Area

 The FireSmart demonstration area is 4 hectares of vegetation in the Waskesiu townsite that is actively managed to address the wildfire reality of the fire-dependent ecosystems found in Prince Albert National Park.
 Adjacent to the Waskesiu Golf Course and Highway 263, Parks Canada is using fuel management strategies to showcase the FireSmart priority zones and to help protect critical park infrastructure in the event of a wildfire.
-Once completed, the public can see, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to their properties located in the wildland-urban interface. (see map)
+See, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to properties located in the wildland-urban interface. (see map)

 Get started by following these easy FireSmart tips:

 - Remove piles of sticks, dry leaves and fallen trees from around your home

 - Clear gutters, eaves and vents

 - Keep porches and decks clear or screened